Ed-ITSolutions/kashflow-api-node/Readme.markdown

 const useAPI = async () => {
   const api = new KashflowAPI('your-username', 'your-password')

-  let result = await api.call('GetCustomer', {
+  let {response: customer} = await api.call('GetCustomer', {
     CustomerCode: 'SOMECODE' // TS will only allow CustomerCode here because of the call to `GetCustomer })

-  result.response.Name // will produce no errors as the output is typed as Customer }
+  customer.Name // will produce no errors as the output is typed as Customer }

 // Using exported interfaces you can set the types for functions etc...